‘Represent’ explores the impact of gaining the vote and WW1 on the lives of Birmingham’s people.

 How did Birmingham’s people respond to these challenges and opportunities?
 What was the impact on political representation, campaigning and the development of civic life in Birmingham?
 What lessons can we learn from these struggles today?

-Represent is a National Lottery Heritage Fund project, examining these questions through archival research, co-learning and creative responses with community participants.
+Represent is a project by the People’s Heritage Co-operative, funded by the National Lottery Heritage Fund, examining these questions through archival research, co-learning and creative responses with community participants from Saheli Hub and the Monday morning coffee group at Edgbaston Community Centre.
 It is supported by The Active Wellbeing Society and the Library of Birmingham’s Archives and Collections service.

 For more information, contact Rachel Gillies, our Project Manager at: email@example.com